pksrivas/MSc_Genomic_Medicine_Saanvi_Jiteendra_2026/README.md

 ## Methodology

 reditR offers **three independent significance tests**, each run on every site and independently Benjamini-Hochberg FDR corrected.
-There is no gating of one test on another's result and no combined verdict column — pick whichever test(s) suit your experimental design with the `test` argument (any subset of `c("glmm", "fisher", "wilcoxon")`), and compare the `<Test>_sig`/`<Test>_FDR` columns you asked for directly.
+Pick whichever test(s) suit your experimental design with the `test` argument (any subset of `c("glmm", "fisher", "wilcoxon")`), and compare the `<Test>_sig`/`<Test>_FDR` columns you asked for directly.